nbe95/APIgator/README.md

 ```

 > [!NOTE]
-> Note that any values not found in the upstream responses will be set to `null` (e.g. "nested" and "array").
+> Any values not found in the upstream responses will be set to `null` (e.g. "nested" and "array").

-## Environment Variables
+### Environment Variables

 Always store sensitive values and credentials in an environment file.
-Reference it with
+Reference them with
 `${SECRET_STUFF}`, for example:

 ```yaml